Community Assistance & Information

 - Once the circuit court determines the petition bears the necessary signatures and it is correct as to form and content, the court will refer the petition to the Natural Resources Commission (NRC).

-- The NRC conducts a public hearing, gathers input, and prepares a report to the court.
-Items in this technical review include whether the proposed district:
+- The NRC conducts a public hearing, gathers comments, and prepares a report to the court.
+The DNR, Division of Water is tasked with conducting a technical review that includes whether the proposed district:

 - Appears to be necessary.